Pruning and trimming is one of the most important aspects of maintaining long-lasting healthy trees and shrubs.

 Trees and power lines don’t mix.

 Prevent your trees from coming in contact with power lines by planting the right tree in the right place.
-Before you plant think about the height of the tree once it’s mature.
+A good thing to keep in mind is the eventual height the tree will grow to once matured.

 |Small Trees||Less Than 25ft tall||Dogwood, Redbud, Flowering Cherry, etc.||Can be planted under power lines|